2023 Solar Incentives Guide for Dana Point, CA - Tax Credits & Rebates

 EcoWatch's Dana Point, CA Solar Incentives FAQs

-It's a good idea to talk to your local Dana Point solar installer for a better understanding of which incentives your project will qualify for.
-Generally, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, like those provided at the level of the California government, might have additional requirements.
+It's a good idea to talk to your local Dana Point solar installer for a better understanding of which incentives your project may qualify for.
+Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, like those provided by the California government, may have other requirements.

 You can reduce your carbon footprint by 250 pounds of CO2 annually by installing solar panels.
 This adds up to roughly 5,000 pounds over 20 years.
-In addition, solar power is a renewable energy source, meaning that making the switch lessens the drain on our planet's resources.
+In addition, solar power is a renewable energy source, which means that switching your home over lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.